NASHIK TOURISM GUIDE:

 Muktidham Temple: Muktidham temple is about 7-km from downtown on the road to the railway station in Nashik.
-This temple is built in white marble and is one of the most important temples of the city.
-It has been constructed recently but still it is noted for its architecture.
-The Muktidham Temple is pure white, the colour of holiness and peace.
+This temple is built in white marble and is one of the most important temples in the city.
+It has been constructed recently but still, it is noted for its architecture.
+The Muktidham Temple is pure white, the color of holiness and peace.

 In addition to its unique architecture, eighteen chapters of the ‘Gita’ are written on the walls of the temples.
 After visiting this Temple, every Hindu feels that he has visited the four ‘Dham’ (holy centers) in India.